huytuph/resume/README.md

 2. Pass the math quiz

-3. Navigate the menu by entering the number follwed by that relates to the submenu
+3. Navigate the menu by entering the number that relates to sub menu

 4. enter 'r' to return to previous menu

-5. enter option '8' on main menu or 'CTRL-C' anytime to exit
+5. enter option 'q' on main menu or 'CTRL-C' anytime to exit

 ---

 ## Contact
-#### huytuph@gmail.com
+#### available on request

 ---